yetessam/orange-heart-image-addressing/docs/elastic-for-vector-search.md

-# Notes from How to Build a Real-Time RAG-Enabled AI Chatbot with Flink, Elastic, OpenAI, and LangChain webinar
+# 'How to Build a Real-Time RAG-Enabled AI Chatbot with Flink, Elastic, OpenAI, and LangChain' webinar notes

 ## Vector Search